shashwatshrey98/netflix-gpt/README.md

 # Netflix GPT

 Netflix GPT is a web application that leverages the power of OpenAI's GPT API to provide personalized movie recommendations to users.
-The project utilizes React.js for the frontend, Firebase for authentication, Redux Toolkit for state management, and Tailwind CSS for styling.
+The project utilizes React.js for the frontend, Firebase for authentication, Redux Toolkit for state management, react-router-dom for routing between different components and Tailwind CSS for styling.
 Additionally, it fetches movie data from the TMDB API to enhance the user experience.

 Live Demo : [Live Demo](https://netflixgpt-433bc.web.app/ "Live Demo")